izumi0uu/cygnus/apps/api/docs/SETUP.md

-# Cygnus NestJS Backend - Environment Setup Guide
+# Cygnus API Service - Environment Setup Guide

-This guide will walk you through setting up the environment for the Cygnus NestJS backend project.
+This guide will walk you through setting up the environment for the Cygnus API Service.

 ## 1. Environment Preparation